cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

 [//]: # "Elaborate on the issue you are writing a solution for"

 1. Required fields
     1. In the authenticator policy, the user will have the ability to declare which claims must be in host annotations.
 As a result, also in the JWT token
     2. When sending an authentication request, the authenticator MUST validate those claims - existence and content
 2. Mapping
     1. The user should have the ability to map a given "technical" claim name to a more familiar / business one - i.e, in git-lab.
 Instead of mentioning in the policy "sub" claim, the user will have the ability to mention "job"

 ## Solution
-User will define the mandatory claims and claims mapping variables in the authenticator policy.
+User will define the enforced claims and claims mapping variables in the authenticator policy.
 The variables will be checked in the JWT authentication request.

-* The usage of this variables is optional and non mandatory.
+* The usage of this variables is optional and non enforced.
 User can authenticate to JWT in the same way he authenticated in stage 1.
 Using the feature adds more security checks to the authentication.

 ### User Interface